 Indicative content:

-When integrated into existing psychotherapy trainings, the modules are assessed as part of the final project submitted in the last year of training.
-Members of the Research Modules Faculty can be engaged by trainings to evaluate final year projects on a case-by-case basis, or as required by accrediting bodies.
-Participants receive a certificate of attendance from DPFO (a minimum of 80% attendance in required).
+When included as part of psychotherapy training programmes, the modules are assessed through the student’s final project.
+Faculty from the Research Modules team may be engaged to evaluate final projects upon request or as required by accreditation bodies.
+Participants receive a certificate of attendance from DPFO, provided they attend at least 80% of sessions.

 Mail: kontakt@dpfo.dk